Sam-Chanow/Bitcoin-IGASS/README.md

   * **Predict.py** - Main python file to predict next days Bitcoin price data
   * **Readme.md** - Readme file
   * **data.py** - Provide and manipulate the compiled datasets
+    * When run on its own, it can search by date through the whole r-cryptocurrency-posts dataset and return the posts from that date
   * **model.py** - The model used for price prediction
 ## Compiled Datasets